Ferry to Naples | You are a few seconds away from your destination!

 • GPS coordinates: 40° 50' 12" N / 14° 16' 27" E

 • From Reggio Calabria: Take the A3 until you meet the A16.
-Continue on A16 and finally take the A3 to the harbor.
+Continue on A16 and finally take the A3 to the harbor

 • From Bari: Take the A14 and continue on A16 Autostrada.
-Before Naples take the A1 and the A3 until the harbor.
+Before Naples take the A1 and the A3 until the harbor

 • To reach the port at Molo Beverello from Stazione Centrale, you should first buy bus tickets from a kiosk in the station.
 A single ticket costs approx. 1,00 Euro.
 The R2 bus departs from the far end of Piazza Garibaldi, in the center of the traffic (past the rows of other buses).
 The journey takes about 10-15 minutes depending on traffic.
 You should alight by Piazza Municipio.
 The ferry terminal is located at the bottom end of the square (on your left).
-Returning from the ferry port to the Central Station, you can take tram number 1, which stops in the middle of the road by the port, or you can head uphill over the grassy area by the castle towards a row of pines to reach the R2 stop.
+Returning from the ferry port to the Central Station, you can take tram number 1, which stops in the middle of the road by the port, or you can head uphill over the grassy area by the castle towards a row of pines to reach the R2 stop

-• From Naples Capodichino Airport simply catch the Alibus service outside the airport (roughly every twenty minutes), buy a 3,00 Euro ticket from the driver and you'll be at Piazza Municipio, the bus stop for the Molo Beverello port, in around twenty minutes, transport permitting.
+• From Naples Capodichino Airport simply catch the Alibus service outside the airport (roughly every twenty minutes), buy a 3,00 Euro ticket from the driver and you'll be at Piazza Municipio, the bus stop for the Molo Beverello port, around twenty minutes, transport permitting.
 This direct bus service has one intermediate stop, at the railway station.
 Alight at the end of the route, by the fortress known as the Maschio Angioino, and walk down towards the port, taking a path just to the left of the castle.
 The port is just a couple of minutes' walk downhill.
-Cross the big road, walk a short distance to your right and you'll be alongside the ticket offices for ferries.
+Cross the big road, walk a short distance to your right and you'll be alongside the ticket offices for ferries

-• Free shuttle bus service operates from 06:00 am until midnight.
+• Free shuttle bus service operates from 06:00 am until midnight

-Note: All above information for Naples Port was accurate when it was published, but can change without notice.
+Note: All the above information for Naples Port was accurate when it was published, but can change without notice.

 Book your ferry ticket with any ferry company that suits you better and enjoy your ferry trip to your destination!
-The “Easy-Way” booking system of go-Ferry.com, allows the most reliable online ferry reservations and offers cheaper, faster and better services for your ticket.
+The “Easy-Way” booking system of go-ferry.com, allows the most reliable online ferry reservations and offers cheaper, faster, and better services for your ticket.

 Notice: Each year and depending on the period, there may be more or fewer connections from - to Naples.
 The biggest shipping companies announce the new ferry schedules by the end of December and the rest of them by January-March each year!